Various courses exist to prepare researchers for teaching and supporting learning in higher education (summarised in the table below).

 4. Personal approaches / theories – relating personal approaches to teaching with theoretical ideas

-The course runs twice a year – November and February.
-Please complete the Google doc on the following link to register your interest in being included in the next cohort https://goo.gl/forms/x7e1CaWcr6jJsaBm2 There are a limited number of places available on each cohort and the Faculty Heads of Research Degrees (HORDs) will decide who is eligible for a place from their Faculty.
-If you have any questions, please email firstname.lastname@example.org for assistance.
+The course normally runs twice per year starting in October and January.
+Please complete the Google form here to register your interest in being included in the next cohort.
+There are a limited number of places available on each cohort and the relevant Heads of Research Degrees (HORDs) will make a decision on who is eligible for a place.